Who won Bakole vs Ajagba?

 He had beaten Tony Yoka on May 14, 2022, by majority decision in their 10 round contest at Accord Hotels Arena, Paris, France.

-Ajagba has won 5 of his most recent fights, stopping 2 of them, going the distance 3 times.
+Ajagba had won 5 of his most recent fights, stopping 2 of them, going the distance 3 times.

-In his last fight, he defeated Guido Vianello on April 13, 2024, by split decision in their 10 round contest at American Bank Center, Corpus Christi, United States.
+In his last fight before this contest, he had defeated Guido Vianello on April 13, 2024, by split decision in their 10 round contest at American Bank Center, Corpus Christi, United States.

 Prior to that, he had defeated Joseph Goodall on November 4, 2023, by technical knockout in the 4th round at Tahoe Blue Event Center, Lake Tahoe.